 The wheelset has a Powerway R13 Black hub and CN494 Black spokes.
 For maximum weight capacity, the rear wheel spoke count is 24, whereas for the front one of 20.
 The rim width of this one is less than the others, 23mm which makes it fit for 700C narrow contact patch tires.

 Tubeless-ready: Yes (can also be used as a clincher wheel)

 Accessories: padded wheel bag, tubeless rim tape, valves

 If you have a fixed and low budget, no need to worry.
 We have one for you also, and that one is Stan’s Notubes Grail MK3 wheelset.
-Just like its name, this alloy wheelset has a tubeless design that provides you an awesome ride for cyclocross, gravel, and road cycling.
+Just like its name, this alloy wheelset has a tubeless design that provides you with an awesome ride for cyclocross, gravel, and road cycling.

 If you are more of a mountain climbing bike lover, it is best to buy a 650B wheelset.
 And we have got the best choice for you.

 The Reynolds ATR Disc wheelset has a 650B rim size that makes it a great option for loose tracks, dirt crumbs, and descents.
 If we talk about the rim width, the 23 mm internal width has the ability to adjust the 40 mm tire width.
 Moreover, it is one of the best 650b gravel wheelsets due to its improved comfort and awesome grip over the surface.